Gershwin Theatre: Box office records

 When Starlight Express opened in 1987, it had the highest single-week gross of any show in both the Gershwin Theatre's history and Broadway history.
 Starlight Express broke this record several times, ultimately grossing $617,022 during the last week of 1987.
 Fiddler on the Roof set the record for the highest number of tickets sold for a Broadway production in a single week during the last week of 1990.
 From October 4 to 9, 1994, Show Boat sold $842,636 worth of tickets.
 This was the highest single-week ticket sale for any Broadway production, in terms of monetary profit, as well as the second-highest in number of tickets sold.

 Wicked set the box office record for the Gershwin Theatre multiple times.
 In 2010, the musical became the first Broadway show to gross over $2 million in a single week.
 Wicked held the record for the highest single-week gross of any Broadway show from its opening until 2011, when the musical Spider-Man: Turn Off the Dark earned $58 more during a single week (both shows had earned $1.5 million).
-The theater's current record was set in 2018, when Wicked grossed $3,411,819 over nine performances for the week ending December 30, 2018.
+The theater's current record was set in 2024, when Wicked grossed $5,037,392 over nine performances for the week ending December 29, 2024.
+This also marked the first time any Broadway show had ever grossed over $5 million in a single week.